tlotze/ophelia/doc/README.txt

 apache: the apache module from mod_python

-req: the request object passed by mod_python
+request: the request object passed by mod_python

 context: application-level context variables, modified by any relevant
          scripts, both more and less specific